Sally Hemings: Jefferson–Hemings controversy

 In 2012, the Smithsonian Institution and the Thomas Jefferson Foundation held a major exhibit at the National Museum of American History: Slavery at Jefferson's Monticello: The Paradox of Liberty; it says that "the documentary and genetic evidence ... strongly support the conclusion that [Thomas] Jefferson was the father of Sally Hemings' children."

+A study commissioned by the Smithsonian and published in September 2026 came to the conclusion that Thomas Jefferson had fathered Sally Hemings' children.
+There have been some criticisms of the study, including a Hemings' descendant withdrawing her consent, but the scientists doing the study said the study's conclusions were not changed by her withdrawal.

 Children's lives

 In 2008, Gordon-Reed published The Hemingses of Monticello: An American Family, which explored the extended family, including James's and Sally's lives in France, Monticello and Philadelphia, during Thomas Jefferson's lifetime.
 She was not able to find much new information about Beverley or Harriet Hemings, who left Monticello as young adults, moving north and probably changing their names.

 Madison Hemings' memoir (edited and put into written form by journalist S. F. Wetmore in the Pike County Republican in 1873) and other documentation, including a wide variety of historical records, and newspaper accounts, has revealed some details of the lives of the Beverley and Harriet, and younger sons Madison and Eston Hemings (later Eston Jefferson), and of their descendants.
 Eventually, three of Sally Hemings' four surviving children (Beverley, Harriet, and Eston, but not Madison) chose to identify as white adults in the North; they were seven-eighths European in ancestry, and this was consistent with their appearance.
 Harriet was described by Edmund Bacon, the longtime Monticello overseer, as "nearly as white as anybody, and very beautiful".
 In his memoir, Madison wrote that both Beverley and Harriet married well in the white community in the Washington, D.C., area.
 For some time, Madison wrote to Beverley and Harriet and learned of their marriages.
 He knew that Harriet had children and was living in Maryland.
 But gradually she and Beverley stopped responding to his letters, and the siblings lost touch.
 Madison also claimed publicly in the 1873 memoir that he was Thomas Jefferson's son, and he had done likewise on the 1870 U.S. census.